 Open Learning invites faculty and staff to visit its office to try out the latest technologies, including useful software tools, 3D and virtual reality applications, drones, microphones and other recording equipment, and Lightboard.
 Open Learning will also help you work through any questions, ideas, or challenges to find a pedagogically sound solution.

-The Office of Open Learning is located on the first floor of Erie Hall in Rooms 1110, 1111, and 1112.
 Open Learning has an open-door policy and encourages faculty and staff to visit with questions, ideas, and challenges.